Check Compensation

 • Flight management software

-Mechanical issues happen when the physical or hardware components of the plane are compromised in some way and can include:
+Mechanical issues happen when the physical components of the aircraft are compromised, including:

 • Engine problems